Augmented virtual double categories: Augmented virtual double categories

 This example shows why the associativity axiom \eqref{associativity axiom} for vertical composition has to be ``read from left to right'': when read in the other direction, in general, there might be multiple ways in which the cells $(\phi_1, \dotsc, \phi_m)$ of top row can be ``distributed'' over the cells $(\psi_1, \dotsc, \psi_n)$ in the middle row.

-Formally the above observation is a manifestation of the fact that, when regarded as monoids, augmented virtual double categories $\K$ (with a fixed vertical category $\K_\textup v = \mathcal C$) are monoids in a \emph{skew-monoidal category}, in the sense of Szlach\'anyi \cite{Szlachanyi12}, instead of monoids in an ordinary monoidal category.
+Formally the above observation is a manifestation of the fact that, when regarded as monoids, augmented virtual double categories $\K$ (with a fixed directed graph $\K_\textup h$) \ are monoids in a \emph{skew-monoidal category}, in the sense of Szlach\'anyi \cite{Szlachanyi12}, instead of monoids in an ordinary monoidal category.
 This is made precise in \cite{Koudenburg19a}. \end{remark}